The 4 Best Ways to Get Between New York and Hartford Without a Car

 Peter Pan runs direct buses from Port Authority to Hartford Union Station.
 These are usually around $35–$40 one-way.
 Peter Pan runs these every few hours during the day, so you have options.

-Peter Pan is the better of the two bus lines.
-It’s more reliable, more professional, and slightly more comfortable than Greyhound.
+Peter Pan, Greyhound, and Flix all have direct bus options between New York and Hartford.
+Peter Pan is the best of these bus options.
+It’s more reliable, more professional, and slightly more comfortable than Greyhound or Flix.
+Usually the price is comparable.

 For more in each of these you can check my guide to the Peter Pan Bus, my guide for the Greyhound Bus, or my guide to the Flix Bus.